AnjiB/llm-evaluations/README.md

 - **Multi-dimensional**: Each evaluator provides detailed reasoning and scoring
 - **Batch Processing**: Support for evaluating multiple samples efficiently

-## 🤝 Contributing

-Feel free to contribute by:
-- Adding new evaluation metrics
-- Improving existing examples
-- Fixing bugs or issues
-- Adding documentation
-- Enhancing local LLM support

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments